Ceftazidime: Medical uses

 As a class, cephalosporins have activity against Gram-positive and Gram-negative bacteria.
 The balance of activity tips toward Gram-positive organisms for earlier generations; later generations of cephalosporins have more Gram-negative coverage.
 Ceftazidime is one of the few in this class with activity against Pseudomonas aeruginosa.
-It is not active against methicillin-resistant Staphylococcus aureus.
+However, ceftazidime is less effective for S. aureus than first and second generation cephalosporins.
+Also, cephalosporins until fifth generation are not active against methicillin-resistant Staphylococcus aureus.

 Spectrum of activity

 Clinically relevant organisms against which ceftazidime has activity include: